Predicting Biomedical Interactions with Probabilistic Model Selection for Graph Neural Networks: Results and discussion

-We next evaluate the robustness of our proposed method and GCN with a predetermined encoder.
-To this aim, we train the model on the varying percentage of training edges from 10\% to 70\%.
-We consider 20\% of the interaction dataset as the test set to evaluate the predictions.
+We examine the robustness of our proposed framework against network sparsity and compare its performance with a fixed-structure GCN encoder.
+We train the model on the varying percentage of training edges from 10\% to 70\%.
+We consider 20\% of the interaction dataset as the test set to evaluate the predictive performance.

-Figure~\ref{train_ratio} shows that our proposed method is more robust compared to the alternative method.
-For all datasets, our model's performance increases with an increase in the number of training interactions.
-The inference of appropriate depth and their neuron activations enables our model to achieve better performance across all interaction dataset with varying sparsity.

-In addition, our proposed method infers an appropriate structure for an encoder for biomedical interaction prediction.
-Figure~\ref{sparsity_ratio} shows that the neural network structure dynamically evolves for the DTI prediction task with an increase in percentages of interactions, as our method activates more neurons in the inferred hidden layers.
-We observe similar behavior for all datasets.
+Figure~\ref{train_ratio} shows that our proposed method is better at maintaining high performance for biomedical networks with high sparsity levels, indicating it is more robust to network sparsity.
+To gain further insights into the robustness, we examine the trend of the percentage of activated neurons in our model as network sparsity increases.
+Figure~\ref{sparsity_ratio} illustrates that the percentage activation of the neurons increases with an increasing number of training edges (decreasing sparsity).
+In contrast, the fixed-structure activates all its neurons across different sparsity levels of the training datasets.
+This suggests that the robustness of our model to data sparsity is gained from the capability of our model that dynamically adapts its structure in response to the data sparsity to achieve optimal performance.